-Following are groupings of web-related resource for several topics that help describe the “resource base” of wildlife in Iowa – from prehistoric to present – and how that is constantly changing.
-Each section has a title with brief description, followed by an annotated list of related sites.
+The following topics and resources cover the status of wildlife in Iowa – from prehistoric to present – and how that is constantly changing.

 What is wildlife?

 Wildlife is defined many ways.
 Some think of animals in a zoo.
 Others think of predators and prey – a hawk catching a mouse.
 Wildlife managers consider wildlife to be free roaming, naturally occurring species that live within nature’s system without significant influence by people.
 This section provides a brief introduction to the past, present, and future of Iowa’s wildlife.

 Evidence of wildlife from prehistoric times is present in rocks that have been worn and weathered over millions of years.

 - Camp Silos: Archaeology – A short summary of the archaeological history of Iowa.